xishanyu2/xishanyu2.github.io/_pages/about.md

 Contact
 ------
-My work email address is <2113133@mail.nankai.edu.cn>.
+My email address is <2113133@mail.nankai.edu.cn>.
 You can reach me at <zzynankai@outlook.com> as well.